Ectogenesis: Synthetic embryo

-Also in August 2022, a study described how University of Cambridge and the same Weizmann Institute of Science scientists created a synthetic embryo with a brain and a beating heart by using stem cells (also some stem cells other than ESCs).
+Also in August 2022, a study described how University of Cambridge, alongside the same Weizmann Institute of Science scientists, created a synthetic mouse embryo with a brain and a beating heart by using stem cells (also some stem cells other than ESCs).
 No human eggs nor sperm were used.
 They showed natural-like development and some survived until day 8.5 where early organogenesis, including formation of foundations of a brain, occurs.
 Scientists hope it can be used to create synthetic human organs for transplantation.

-The embryos grew in vitro and subsequently ex utero in an artificial womb.
-The two studies were considered a milestone achievement, but the research is controversial.
+The embryos grew in vitro and subsequently ex utero in an artificial womb published the year before by the Hanna team in Nature, and was used in both studies.
 Potential applications include "uncovering the role of different genes in birth defects or developmental disorders", gaining "direct insight into the origins of a new life", "understand[ing] why some pregnancies fail", and developing sources "of organs and tissues for people who need them".
-The term 'synthetic embryo' in the title of the second study was later changed to the alternative term, "Embryo model".
+The term "synthetic embryo" in the title of the second study was later changed to the alternative term "embryo model".

+On 6 September 2023, Nature published research that the Weizmann Institute team created the first complete human day 14 post-implantation embryo models, using naïve ES cells expanded in special naive conditions developed by the same team in 2021.
+It also uses reprogrammed genetically unmodified naïve stem cells to become any type of body tissue.
+Chemicals were used to coax these stem cells into becoming four types of cells found in the earliest stages of the human embryo.
+The mixture began assembling itself into a structure that resembles, but is not identical to, a human embryo.
+The embryo model (termed and abbreviated as SEM) mimics all the key structures; like that of a "textbook image" of a human day-14 embryo.